-The relevant arguments and evidence to be considered by the examiner for assessing inventive step may be either taken from the originally-filed patent application or submitted by the applicant during the subsequent proceedings (see G‑VII, 5.2, and H‑V, 2.2 and 2.4).
+The relevant arguments and evidence to be considered by the examiner for assessing inventive step may be either taken from the originally-filed patent application or submitted by the applicant during the subsequent proceedings (see G‑VII, 5.2, and H‑V, 2.2 and H-V, 2.4).

 Care must be taken, however, whenever new effects in support of inventive step are referred to.
 Such new effects can only be taken into account if they are implied by or at least related to the technical problem initially suggested in the originally filed application (see also G‑VII, 5.2, T 386/89 and T 184/82).